Clyde's (play)

 Clyde's is a play by Lynn Nottage that opened on Broadway on November 23, 2021, and closed on January 16, 2022, at the Hayes Theater.
 The production was directed by Kate Whoriskey and starred Uzo Aduba, Ron Cephas Jones, Edmund Donovan, Reza Salazar, and Kara Young.

+The play made its UK premiere at the Donmar Warehouse in October 2023.

 Plot summary

+The story follows a group of formerly incarcerated employees at a truck stop diner, and one man's quest for the perfect sandwich.

 Simulcast

 On November 22, 2021, Second Stage Theater announced that Clyde's would be live streamed from January 4 to 16 of 2022.
 It was captured by five to seven cameras mounted by Assemble Stream.